MABYY/web-module-challenge-scope-and-closure/README.md

 const zoesRoll = personalDice("Zoe");

+console.log("It is working");
 dansRoll();
 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure can be seen in the step where the function called function has to fall back on the personalDice function to find the value of the variable name to complete its task.
+Otherwise the code is undefined.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Since the variable newRoll changes -it's a function that outputs random numbers-, the result of calling `dansRoll` changes too.
+The function itself does not change, but its output does.

 c.
 What is the lexical scope of `newRoll`?
+It's scope is within the curly brackets of the function.

 ### Task 3 - Stretch Goals